23 of the Best Types of Orchids to Grow as Houseplants

 Encyclia orchids are epiphytes, with natural habitats that range from hot, dry areas to misty rainforests.

-With approximately 171 species from Mexico, Central America, South America, and the West Indies, these range in size from just two inches tall to over two feet in height.
+With approximately 171 species from Mexico, Central America, South America, and the West Indies, these range in size from just two inches to over two feet tall.

 A close up horizontal image of the delicate flowers of Encyclia advena, an orchid growing outdoors pictured on a soft focus background.